Victorian State Trauma System

 Retrieval and Transfer

 Transfer and retrieval response will be managed according to patient need following clinical consultation.
-It is important to note that an exhaustive clinical workup and interventions is not always necessary or appropriate prior to transfer.
-Stabilisation and ensuring...
+It is important to note that an exhaustive clinical workup and interventions are not always necessary or appropriate prior to transfer.
+Stabilisation and...

 Early Management